 Everything Everywhere All At Once — which became available for wide release this past Friday — is a lot to take in.
 It’s definitely one of those films that requires more than one viewing in order to make sense of some things.
 At the same time, watching it is like having one’s eyes opened to a whole new level of spirituality, especially with the emotional core of the story remaining so prevalent throughout the multiverse jargon.
 For a film that was written as somewhat of a commentary on the “too much-ness” of our culture at the beginning of a major shift in our political climate, that message is overwhelmingly felt.
 It’s an incredible accomplishment, especially when one remembers the fact that this is an independent film.

 As for the world building — or in this case, multiverse building — it really lends itself to both the sci-fi aspect and the comedic aspect of the film.
 There are so many obscure moments — physical comedy, for the most part — that will either have audiences laughing or look away.
 With the film titled Everything Everywhere All At Once, the Daniels really go all out on that; so much to where it’ll have one never look at bagels, hot dogs, or googly eyes the same way again.
-It’s a bit of a head scratcher without further context given, but just remember that these are the same guys who directed the infamous 2014 music video for DJ Snake’s song, “Turn Down For What.”
+It’s a bit of a head scratcher without further context given, but just remember that these are the same guys who directed the infamous 2014 music video for DJ Snake and Lil Jon’s classic, “Turn Down For What.”

 One of the core relationships of the story between Evelyn and Waymond is poignantly portrayed by Yeoh and Quan, yet the beginning of the film finds it start off on a bit of an odd foot.
 We see him hesitantly get ready to serve her divorce papers, all the while trying to have a conversation with her about his feelings.